 Ms Sandra Young has also advised me of her excellent website on Queanbeyan military veterans and the Red Cross at australianmilitarymemorialsand

-I am very grateful for the excellent feedback I have been getting, including further information which deserves to be included, and of the wonderful co-operation I am enjoying from experienced local historians, such as Ms Kelly and the curators of the Queanbeyan Museum, Ms Kerrie Ruth and Mr John McGlynn, who are also the current editors of the Queanbeyan Historical Journal, Quinbean, information about which can be found here.
-My thanks to Kerrie and John, who have included a piece on my work in the latest issue of Quinbean,
+I am very grateful for the excellent feedback I have been receiving and extend my thanks to the curators of the Queanbeyan Museum, Ms Kerrie Ruth and Mr John McGlynn, the current editors of the Queanbeyan Historical Journal, Quinbean, information about which can be found here.
+I appreciate the inclusion of a piece on my work in an issue of Quinbean,

 The material in this work has been thoroughly independently and originally researched.